1. Contact the DVLA or DVA

 Find out more about money, grants and benefits

 Physical activity is good for you and it's especially good for you if you have Parkinson's.

 If you're newly diagnosed and your symptoms are mild, it's best to focus on vigorous exercise.

-Find out more about exercise and mild symptoms
+Find out more about physical activity if you have mild symptoms.

 5. Find out what questions to ask your healthcare professional